HackYourFuture/curriculum/README.md

 ![JavaScript1](./assets/javascript1.png)

-In this module you'll make a start into wonderful world of programming.
+In this module you'll make a start into the wonderful world of programming.
 We will be using the programming language JavaScript to do so.
 You'll learn about the basic building blocks of programming: `loops`, `functions`, `control flow` and more.
 Consider these as the ABC's of programming, without them it's impossible to write working software!

 | Week | Topic                                                                             | Reading Materials                                                                       | Homework                                                                                 | Lesson Plan                                                                                     |
 | ---- | --------------------------------------------------------------------------------- | --------------------------------------------------------------------------------------- | ---------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- |